leesync/Hashnode-Articles/cmj8ci0mg000202kw3dvr3zno.md

 For organisations running 30+ AWS accounts or rapidly scaling beyond that threshold, automated multi-account management isn't a luxury.
 It's infrastructure that should have been implemented months ago.
 The only question is whether you implement it before the next incident or after.

 **Take a** [**free assessment**](https://www.syncyourcloud.io/) **of your multi-account infrastructure to discover where automation could deliver immediate value.
-See exactly where manual processes are creating risk, consuming resources, and limiting your ability to scale.**
+See exactly where manual processes are creating risk, consuming resources, and limiting your ability to scale.
+Alternatively, check your cloud spend with our** [AWS OpEx Loss Index Calculator](https://www.syncyourcloud.io/) to discover where you need to make improvements.